OrganiZATOR User's Guide

 Related topic: creating working areas.

 At the start, the initial screen (main zone) is always connected with the local area.
-From here, access to the Scheduler or dBase zones happen in the local area, but once initiated, you can connect these zones with other areas using the option Work area of the window's menu (the main zone will remain in the local area).
-Thus at any given time, each of the three zones can be connected to a different work area.
+From here, access to the Scheduling, Postbox or dBase zones happen also in the local area, but once initiated, you can connect these zones with other areas using the option Work area of the window's menu (the main zone will remain in the local area).
+Thus at any given time, each of the four zones can be connected to a different area.

 Top.